-From a marketer’s perspective, better understanding of consumer influencers is invaluable in developing successful marketing campaigns and effective viral marketing strategies.
-Katona recognized how social networks have transformed word-of-mouth communication between consumers and sought to identify how the networking structure drives consumers’ decisions.
+From a marketer’s perspective, better understanding of social influencers is invaluable in developing successful social change campaigns and effective viral marketing strategies.
+Katona recognized how social networks have transformed word-of-mouth communication between activists and sought to identify how the networking structure drives decisions.
 He says many viral marketers target people with the highest number of connections, but this study challenges that approach.

-Furthermore, Katona says the findings suggest that marketing products and services on social network sites without careful examination of the network structure may not be as effective as advertising on search engines.
+Findings suggest that spreading the messages and organizing efforts on social network sites without careful examination of the network structure may not be as effective as buying advertising on search engines.

 The paper, “Network Effects and Personal Influences: Diffusion of an Online Social Network, “does not study network growth or evolution, but focuses on the diffusion process of an existing network.
-Katona and co-authors Peter Pal Zubcsek, Ph.D. candidate at France’s INSEAD, and Miklos Sarvary, INSEAD marketing professor, also found online social networking produces a “clustering” effect that drives influence.
+Katona and co-authors Peter Pal Zubcsek, Ph.D. found online social networking produces a “clustering” effect that drives influence.

 Researchers studied a major social network in Europe from its debut in 2003 until 2006.
 The intent was to study the site during a period when it was neither advertised nor benefited from much media exposure.
 Consequently, membership growth was due entirely to word-of-mouth prompting.
 At the time of the study, the site had no competitors.